lsst-sqre/sqr-044/index.rst

 `LDM-554 <https://ldm-554.lsst.io/>`__ defines the general requirements for the Science Platform.
 Requirements from this document that also meet those higher-level requirements will be marked with the requirement identifier from that document.

+`LSE-279 <https://docushare.lsst.org/docushare/dsweb/ServicesLib/LSE-279/History>`__ defines the requirements for identity management for Rubin Observatory at a higher level.
+The requirements here are consistent with the requirements in that document.

 This is not a design or architecture document for the identity management component.
 That will come in a later document once an implementation strategy has been chosen to satisfy these requirements.